 Although this group rarely has fraudulent motives, there has been an increased use of information systems by some groups to further their agendas.
-Most of attacks in this arena have in solved either theft of information or denial of service attacks.
+Most of the attacks in this arena are in either theft of information or denial of service attacks.

-A recent example was attempt by German Chaos Computer Club to disrupt French telecommunications and Internet infrastructures to protest French Nuclear Testing.
+A recent example was the attempt by German Chaos Computer Club to disrupt French telecommunications and Internet infrastructures to protest against French Nuclear Testing.

 - Industrial Espionage and Sabotage –

 Because few companies report cases of industrial espionage, accurate statistics are difficult to produce.